• Skip to main content

 Flat Iron Steaks on Grill Love Butter Sauces

-While both very juicy and flavorful this grilled beef steak gets even better when paired with butter rich dipping sauce such as Garlic Butter Sauce or the cowboy butter shown below.
+While both very juicy and flavorful this grilled cut of meat gets even better when paired with butter rich dipping sauce such as Garlic Butter Sauce or the cowboy butter shown below.

 How to Make Cowboy Butter Dipping Sauce for Steak